fbielejec/fbielejec.github.io/_posts/2021-11-26-spread-progress-update.md

 # <a name="milestones"/> Milestones achieved

+All the development is done out in the open and can be tracked [on GitHub](https://github.com/fbielejec/spread).
 Here is a rough overview of the major milestones achieved:

 - I have refactored the old parsers code (written in Java) as a [libspread](https://github.com/fbielejec/spread/blob/master/pom.xml) library.